 The PRad collaboration at JLab developed and successfully ran a new magnetic-spectrometer-free, calorimetric experiment to measure the proton charge radius with a high precision.
-This method has a proven ability to reach extreme small scattering angles ($\theta_e = 0.7^\circ - 6.0^\circ$), as well as measure a well known QED process, $e^-e^- \rightarrow e^-e^-$ Møller scattering in parallel to the main process, to control the systematic uncertainties (see Sec.
+This method has a proven ability to reach extreme small scattering angles ($\theta_e = 0.7^\circ - 6.0^\circ$), as well as measure a well known QED process, $e^-e^- \rightarrow e^-e^-$ Møller scattering concurrent with the main process, to control the systematic uncertainties (see Sec.
 4 for details).

-We propose to perform a new electron scattering experiment on deuterium $(ed \rightarrow ed)$ at small angles to address the newly developed "deuteron charge radius puzzle" in hadronic physics.
-As in the case of the $ep \rightarrow ep$ experiments, most of the $ed \rightarrow ed$ experiments quoted in literature have been performed with a traditional magnetic spectrometer method.
+As with the $ep \rightarrow ep$ experiments, most of the $ed \rightarrow ed$ experiments quoted in literature have been performed with a traditional magnetic spectrometer method.
 Almost all of them implemented the detection of the recoiled deuterons to control the elasticity in the scattering process.

-Similar to the PRad experiment, the proposed $ed \rightarrow ed$ scattering experiment will use the HyCal calorimeter together with an additional cylindrical Si-strip recoil detector.
+Similar to the PRad experiment and the recently approved PRad-II experiment, the proposed $ed \rightarrow ed$ scattering experiment will use the HyCal calorimeter together with an additional cylindrical Si-strip recoil detector.
 The proposed experimental apparatus will include:

 - (1) a windowless gas flow deuterium/hydrogen target; - (2) cylindrical Si-strip detector for detection of the recoiling low-energy deuterons; - (3) two planes of high position resolution GEM detectors to provide tracking of the scattered electrons and dramatically improve the Q^2 resolutions; - (4) high resolution and large acceptance, all PbWO4 calorimeter (upgraded HyCal) located at ~ 5.5 m downstream from the gas target to measure scattered electrons energies and positions (see Sec.
 5).
-The readout electronics of the calorimeter will be upgraded to a fADC based system.
+The readout electronics of the calorimeter will be upgraded to a flash ADC (fADC) based system.